The Tracker One is a ready-to-go Tracker SoM carrier board with optional weatherproof enclosure.

 - GNSS Antenna Onboard: convenient high-gain GNSS antenna for easy access to GNSS signals.

 - Flexible Power Supply: easily add asset tracking to most devices.
 A wide 6-30V power supply copes with most power delivery systems.
-Also accepts 5V supply via USB-C. LiPo battery connector, charge LED, backup battery for GPS and battery-backed RTC.
+Also accepts 5V supply via USB-C. LiPo battery connector with charge LED.
 Supports up to 90V when connecting directly to the carrier board.

 - High-precision Thermistor with accuracy to 1%.